-The 4th International Conference of Long-term Care Directors and Administrators, held 1-3 August at UNSW Sydney, attracted over 80 global and national representatives from academe, industry and government.
+The 4th International Conference of Long-term Care Directors and Administrators, held 1-3 August at UNSW Sydney, attracted over 80 international and domestic academics, policymakers and industry leaders to discuss challenges and explore new directions in aged care.

 Long-term care is one of the most rapidly growing industries in the world and the new frontier of policy development, especially in Australasia where the number of people aged 80 and above will quadruple to more than 250 million by 2050.
 In Australia, according to the Australian Institute of Health and Welfare, over a quarter of a million people (259,000) were using residential care, home care or transition care services on 30 June 2017.
 In addition, in 2016-17 almost 723,000 people were assisted in their home under the Commonwealth Home Support Program.